-All the emotion and decisions surrounding a diagnosis of breast cancer can feel overwhelming.
+All the emotion and decisions surrounding a diagnosis of cancer can feel overwhelming.
 UCHealth provides nurse navigators to help you make your way through an individualized course of treatment and what can feel like a bewildering journey.

-Nurse Navigators: GI Cancer
+Nurse navigator: GI cancer

 Julie Banahan – expert coordinator for your GI care

 As someone experiencing gastrointestinal (GI) cancer, you can rely on the knowledge and expertise of our GI nurse navigator Julie Banahan, RN, BSN, OCN.
 She coordinates your care with appropriate specialists and helps you find individualized treatment plans that work best for you and your lifestyle.

 Treatment plans at UCHealth are tailored to your stage in the disease process and take into account many factors, including:

 To make your experience go as smoothly as possible, Julie sets priorities for referrals, gathers your medical records and laboratory reports, and schedules appointments on your behalf.

 At UCHealth you’ll find the best providers in the nation, clinical trials and advanced research, the latest diagnostic technology, and a nurse navigator who assists you in accessing all these valuable resources.